ctcchan/ctc-C.tools/README.md

     $ ./ctools

-...or you can install it to your /usr/local/bin directory.
+...or you can install it to your /usr/local/bin directory and be able to run it anywhere in the shell environment

     $ make install

-Run the program anywhere where in the shell.

     $ ctools

 ### Un-installation